 Mr. Etish is regularly called upon to help clients in both enforcing and challenging restrictive covenants, including non-solicit, non-compete, and non-disclosure covenants, as well as claims for tortious interference with contract and misappropriation of trade secrets in the employment context.
 Mr. Etish understands the challenges involved in litigating matters on an emergent basis, and he works to pursue or defend his clients’ rights on an emergent basis when delay is not an option.

 Mr. Etish is a senior member of the Gibbons E-Discovery Task Force, regularly advising clients and publishing and lecturing on document retention and e-discovery best practices.
 He is also an editor of the Gibbons Law Alert blog, with a particular focus on content related to developments in electronic discovery.
 He regularly calls upon his extensive background in the area of e-discovery to counsel clients in the litigation context to ensure compliance with the still-evolving field of e-discovery.
 In particular, he handles e-discovery issues such as ensuring compliance with litigation hold obligations, participating in Rule 16 conferences, negotiating search terms and ESI protocol agreements, and overseeing and managing voluminous document reviews.

 Real Estate Litigation

-Mr. Etish represents developers, business owners, commercial landlords, and tenants in all facets of real estate litigation, including lease disputes, eviction, ejectment, and summary dispossess matters.
-He has extensive experience in litigating real estate matters in the state courts of both Pennsylvania and New Jersey.
+Mr. Etish represents developers, business owners, and commercial landlords in all facets of real estate litigation, including lease disputes, evictions, and summary dispossess matters.
+He has experience litigating real estate matters in the state courts of both Pennsylvania and New Jersey.

 Rutgers School of Law - Camden (J.D.)

 State of New Jersey